What the Bible Teaches About Adultery

 Jesus did not condemn the woman but instead offered her forgiveness, instructing her to go and sin no more.
 This demonstrates that even adultery is forgivable if one repents and seeks God’s mercy.
 The apostle John reminds believers that God is faithful to forgive:

-“If we confess our sins, he is faithful and just and will forgive and purify us from all unrighteousness.”
+If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
+(1 John 1:9)

 While adultery carries serious consequences, it is never beyond the reach of God’s grace.
 Those who have committed this sin can find healing, restoration, and forgiveness through repentance and faith in Christ.